 Financial Ratios Analysis

-The financial ratios provide insight into Oracle’s operational efficiency and financial health.
-Below is a table summarizing key financial ratios from 2021 to 2025:
+The financial ratios provide insight into Oracle’s operational efficiency and profitability.

 Year Net Margin ROE ROIC P/E P/B Current Ratio D/E